Yaya-Cout/Nwagyu/src/reference/tutorial/12-icon.md

 colors, probably to create style variations improving diversity.

-Some used colors aren't in this palette, like the Settings icon which use pure white for the sliders, and another kind of grey for the background.
+Some used colors aren't in this palette, like the Settings icon which use pure white for the sliders, and another kind of gray for the background.

 Be careful with reusing NumWorks branding, as they may not be happy with people doing so.
 Most icons were available in [Epsilon 15](https://github.com/numworks/epsilon/tree/version-15?tab=readme-ov-file),